CSUBioGroup/GraphVAE-DTA/README.md

 ### Description:
 **Davis**
 + **DAVIS dataset:**
+Davis dataset has the following files:
-Labels (Y), ligands_can.txt, and proteins.txt are located in the data/davis/ directory.
+Labels (Y), ligands_can.txt, and proteins.txt which are located in the data/davis/ directory.
-test_fold_setting1.txt, train_fold_setting1.txt are located in the data/davis/folds/ directory.
+test_fold_setting1.txt, train_fold_setting1.txt which are located in the data/davis/folds/ directory.
 **KIBA**
 + **KIBA dataset:**
+KIBA dataset has the following files
-Labels (Y), ligands_can.txt, and proteins.txt are located in the data/kiba/ directory.
+Labels (Y), ligands_can.txt, and proteins.txt which are located in the data/kiba/ directory.
-test_fold_setting1.txt, train_fold_setting1.txt are located in the data/kiba/folds/ directory.
+test_fold_setting1.txt, train_fold_setting1.txt which are located in the data/kiba/folds/ directory.
 ### Preprocessing:
 During the dataset preprocessing phase, we merged the training data from 5 folds into a CSV file (i.e.,dataset_train.csv).
 Similarly, we created another CSV file (i.e.,dataset_test.csv) from the test-fold as the testing set.
-Afterwards, we converted these CSV files into PyTorch format to take advantage of its advanced capabilities for training neural networks.
+Afterwards, we converted these CSV files into PyTorch format.
 ### Dataset Size:
 **Davis size**
 + The Davis dataset consists of a total of 30056 interactions.